 Perhaps even more important than overall discomfort that normal shoes can bring, and an overall advantage compared to driving bare-foot, is the structure that racing boots provide.

 They are made of lightweight materials that fully enclose the foot and provide support against repetitive strain.
 And while the sole of these boots is sturdy, it is simultaneously thin enough that you can feel feedback in the pedals that you’re pressing.

-Within the sphere of Sim Racing, these boots with their thin sole and special structure will allow full comfort for long race sessions while allowing a similar level of minute control of your rig.
+Unlike with sneakers, which will feel clunky and heavy, racing boots are designed to be light.
+Within the sphere of sim racing, these boots with their thin sole and special structure will allow full comfort for long race sessions while allowing a similar level of minute control of your rig.

 The ‘Broadbent’ Boot: Review

-I’ve previously heard of Abruzzi as a brand while I was racing karts, but never purchased or owned any of their products.
+I’ve previously heard of Abruzzi as a brand while I was racing karts.
 Some of my racing peers picked up some personalized gear from them after they were signed onto teams, due to the fact that the brand is rather inexpensive when compared to others.